meghanachary/my-mvp-repo/README.md

 ## Current Bugs

-- When the user's input does not exist in the API, the page becomes blank.
-An error message would be ideal when this happens. ❌
+- When the user types a topic that does not exist in the API, the page becomes blank.
+I would like to put an error message when this happens. ❌
-- When the user enters white space and clicks submit, nothing changes. ❌
+- When the user enters white space and clicks submit, nothing changes.
+I would like a message asking the user, 'please type a topic' when this happens. ❌

 ## Setup